wp-plugins/bbpress-new-ui/readme.txt

 Features:

-Redesigned a reply form (Screenshot 1)
+Reply Form Redesign (Screenshot 1)

-Great choice between dark/light colors (Scheenshots two, three and four)
+Great choice between dark/light colors (Scheenshots 2,3)

+Nice Admin Panel with some features (Scheenshot 4)

 Closed and sticky themes are highlighted with a special icon (Screenshot 5)

 New styles for categories: now they look just fine (Screenshot 6)